vita-mojo/mysql/Readme.md

 * `queueLimit`: The maximum number of connection requests the pool will queue before returning an error from `getConnection`.
 If set to `0`, there is no limit to the number of queued connection requests.
 (Default: `0`)
+* `connectionLifeTime`: The maximum lifetime of connection in pool.
+This is useful in clustered configurations to force load balancing after cluster is scaling up.
+  If set to `0`, there is no maximum lifetime (infinite lifetime).
+(Default: `0`)

 ## Pool events